 While snoring predominantly occurs in adult males, it can also affect children.
 In such cases, parents are advised to consult a paediatric ENT specialist to explore snoring treatments in Singapore and assess for potential OSA, which is frequently caused by enlarged tonsils and adenoids.

-At Aglow ENT Centre, Dr Ker Liang, our experienced ENT specialist, sees patients of all ages, especially children.
+At Aglow ENT Centre, Dr Ker Liang, our qualified ENT specialist, sees patients of all ages, especially children.
 Not only does she have deep expertise in paediatric ENT conditions, but she also has a proven track record in swiftly building rapport with child patients.

-What is Obstructive Sleep Apnea?
+What is Obstructive Sleep Apnoea?

-Obstructive Sleep Apnea (OSA) is more serious than snoring.
+Obstructive Sleep Apnoea (OSA) is more serious than snoring.
 While snoring is simply the noise caused by vibrations in the airway, OSA involves repeated episodes of paused breathing during sleep due to blocked airways.
 Snoring is a common symptom of OSA, but it does not always indicate the presence of sleep apnea.

 OSA, a condition where the airway becomes partially or completely blocked, can lead to pauses in breathing.
 Patients with OSA typically experience periods when breathing slows or stops at least five times during every hour of sleep.They can last for seconds to minutes, disturbing normal sleep patterns and chronically reducing oxygen levels in the blood.